Al’s Famous Hungarian Cucumber Salad (Video)

 - Please be VERY CAREFUL when you’re using the mandoline (just eat the last bits of the cucumber when your hands start getting close to the blade!)
 You can also cut the slices with a knife, but the mandoline is quicker and makes more even slices.

 - Put the sliced cucumber pieces into a bowl and sprinkle with 2 tsp. fine table salt.
 Then use your clean hands to toss the cucumbers so they’re all covered with salt.
 Let cucumbers sit to draw out the water for at least 15-20 minutes.

 - While cucumbers sit, make the dressing.
 We used my beloved garlic chopper to finely minced two cloves of garlic.

 - Then mix together the white wine vinegar, paprika, oil, sour cream, garlic, and black pepper to make the dressing.
-Al recommends authentic Szeged Sweet Paprika, which luckily I had!
-(You can use other types of mild vinegar, even red wine vinegar that has a good flavor but don’t use a sweet vinegar like balsamic.)
+Al recommends authentic Szeged Paprika (affiliate link), which is my favorite too!

 - After cucumbers have released their liquid for about 20 minutes, drain them into a colander.